-A Master Plan covers missions and goals, land use and open space, resources and facilities, circulation, recreation and implementation.
-It should be flexible, versatile and dynamic.
-But perhaps more importantly, a Master Plan must create a sense of purpose, clarity and a way forward.
-It should put forth a vision that enhances the character of an organization’s campus and facilities while supporting its mission and strategic plan.
-It can, and should be, laborious in its research and detail, but if properly put into place, should also produce great dividends for many years to come.
+A master plan covers missions and goals, land use and open space, resources and facilities, circulation, recreation and implementation.
+It is flexible, versatile, and dynamic.
+Perhaps more importantly, a master plan must create a sense of purpose, clarity, and a way forward.
+It puts forth a vision that enhances the character of a community, a campus, or a building, while supporting its mission and strategic plan to produce great dividends for many years to come.

 Inherent in achieving a sense of place is the conveyance of identity.
 It is as much an internal reinforcement of brand as it is an expression to the outside world.

-While the representation of identity tends to be visual, we also strive to impart its essence – what a company is about, what an institution embodies, what a university stands for.
-Logos and graphics tackle part of the job – but we strive to use our tools of architecture to impart a sense of place, a feel for mission, and an opportunity for community to form and thrive.
+While the representation of identity tends to be visual, we also strive to impart its essence–what a company is about, what an institution embodies, what a university stands for.
+Logos and graphics tackle part of the job, but we strive to use architecture to impart a sense of place, a feel for mission, and an opportunity for community to form and thrive.